JoeySoprano420/Rane-Processing-Language/Mission_statement.md

 RANE is already strong in deterministic systems programming, explicit memory control, safe parallelism, real-time DSP, sandboxed execution, portable AOT compilation, and low-level binary emission.

-I am willing to trade some determinism to avoid dropping under the 98% performance floor.
+It is acceptable to trade some determinism to avoid dropping under the 98% performance floor.

 And

-the CIAM domain rules I prefer to be written in a sugary abstraction-heavy Language within RANE
+the CIAM domain rules I prefer to be written in a smart Language within RANE